Second Coming: Traditional view

 In Islam, Jesus (or Isa; عيسى ʿĪsā) is considered to be a Messenger of God and the masih (messiah) who was sent to guide banī isrā'īl (the Israelites) with a new scripture, the Injīl (Gospel).
 The belief in Jesus (and all other messengers of God) is required in Islam, and a requirement of being a Muslim.
-However, Muslims do not recognize Jesus as the Son of God, as they believe God has no equals, but instead as a prophet.
+However, Muslims believe that Jesus was never crucified or resurrected, instead ascending directly into heaven.
+Additionally, they do not recognize Jesus as the Son of God, as they believe God has no equals, but rather that he was a prophet.
 The Quran states that Jesus was born of the Virgin Mary.
-Muslims believe that Jesus performed all the miracles in the Gospels (with God's permission), but do not believe that Jesus was crucified.
-The pertinent verses in Sura An-Nisa 4:157 reads “And for their saying, ‘Indeed, we have killed the Messiah, Jesus, the son of Mary, the messenger of Allah.’
+Muslims believe that Jesus performed all the miracles in the Gospels (with God's permission).
+The pertinent verses in Sura An-Nisa 4:157 reads "And for their saying, 'Indeed, we have killed the Messiah, Jesus, the son of Mary, the messenger of Allah.'
 And they did not kill him, nor did they crucify him; but another was made to resemble him to them.
 And indeed, those who differ over it are in doubt about it.
 They have no knowledge of it except the following of assumption.
-And they did not kill him, for certain.”
-4:158 continues “rather, Allah raised him to Himself.
-And ever is Allah Exalted in Might and Wise.”
+And they did not kill him, for certain."
+4:158 continues "rather, Allah raised him to Himself.
+And ever is Allah Exalted in Might and Wise."

 The Quran refers to a conversation between Jesus and God on judgement day in Sura Al-Ma'idah 5:116, 5:117.
-Jesus is questioned 5:116 "Did you ever ask the people to worship you and your mother as gods besides Allah?".
-To which Jesus replies 5:117 "I never told them anything except what You ordered me to say: “Worship Allah—my Lord and your Lord!”
+Jesus is questioned 5:116 "Did you ever ask the people to worship you and your mother as gods besides Allah?"
+To which Jesus replies 5:117 "I never told them anything except what You ordered me to say: "Worship Allah—my Lord and your Lord!"
 And I was witness over them as long as I remained among them."

 In the Quran, the second coming of Jesus is heralded in Sura Az-Zukhruf as a sign of the Day of Judgment.